SVN repository download size

 make tests - runs the 'basic' tests

 make testv - runs video tests

-#6 Updated by Robin Mills almost 5 years ago
+#6 Updated by Robin Mills about 5 years ago

 I know I'd like to learn more about CMake from you, so I'm interested to know how to achieve this with CMake.
 However we're not ready yet to abandon ./configure build and test.
 As you know, changing config/configure.ac is seldom enjoyable.